-The Seattle unit of the Klondike Gold Rush National Historical Park (another unit is in Skagway, Alaska) depicts the colorful Seattle story through exhibits, films, maps, and interpretation by National Park Service Rangers.
-Located in the city's historic Pioneer Square area, the Park occupies a building that was once a hotel catering to hopeful fortune seekers of the late 1890s.
+The Seattle unit of the Klondike Gold Rush National Historical Park depicts the colorful Seattle story through exhibits, films, maps, and interpretation by National Park Service Rangers.
+Located in the city's historic Pioneer Square area, the park occupies a building that was once a hotel catering to hopeful fortune seekers of the late 1890s.

 Klondike Gold Rush National Historical Park - Skagway